Thailand in December – Weather, Best Places & Tips 2026

 • Rain: Still very possible, especially early December

-This is where we live most of the time, and it’s still rainy in early December.
+This is where we live most of the time, so I’ll be completely straight with you: it’s still rainy in early December.
 Sometimes it pours for hours.
-Other times, it’s sunny in the morning and stormy by afternoon.
-By mid-December, things slowly start to shift, but you still have to be flexible.
+Other times, it’s glorious in the morning and stormy by afternoon.
+By mid-December, things slowly start to shift, but you still need to stay flexible.
 In 2024, the rain and storms went on until New Year’s Eve.
-January is much more reliable.
+January is much more reliable if you’re set on the Gulf.

 A couple of houses on a rocky island.